habi/acinar-analysis-manuscript/manuscript.md

 The hereby presented method is well adapted to thoroughly analyze large amounts of acini in a time-efficient manner.
 The largest part of the work is spent on the detailed stereological analysis of the extracted acini.
 The method makes it possible to provide data spanning relevant parts of the lung development in animals.
-As conﬁrmed by Vasilescu et al. (22), stereologically analyzing microtomographic data provides quantitative information on internal structures of the lung while preserving the samples for further studies.
+As confirmed by Vasilescu et al. (22), stereologically analyzing microtomographic data provides quantitative information on internal structures of the lung while preserving the samples for further studies.